Library Fact Sheets

-Background On December 28, 1963 the 926th Troup Carrier Group was established at Naval Air Station Joint Reserve Base New Orleans, La., flying C-119 aircraft as part of a Tactical Air Command decision to organize all troop carrier forces, regular Air Force and Reserve, into wing-group-squadron configurations.
+On December 28, 1963 the 926th Troup Carrier Group was established at Naval Air Station Joint Reserve Base New Orleans, Louisiana, flying C-119 aircraft as part of a Tactical Air Command decision to organize all troop carrier forces, regular Air Force and Reserve, into wing-group-squadron configurations.
 In 1967, the unit designation was changed to the 926th Tactical Airlift Group, reflecting broader airlift capabilities to include transporting equipment and supplies for deployments worldwide.

 In 1969, the 926th TAG experienced another conversion as it said goodbye to the C-119 and welcomed the C-130 Hercules.
 In October 1972, members of the 926th TAG flew two C-130 aircraft into South Vietnam as part of the Air Force-wide program designed to provide the South Vietnamese with increased cargo capability before the war came to an end.